 If you want to jump straight to the instructions about how to set the apps up, you’ll find them here.

-When you're setting up the apps, I think it's a good idea to switch off all notifications on your desktop and mobile devices.
-Once you have your digital workflow set up and working as you want it to (not as Apple or Microsoft think you should do) then by all means use notifications to make your system work.
+When you’re setting up the apps, I think it’s a good idea to switch off all notifications on your desktop and mobile devices.
+Once you have your digital workflow set up and working as you want it to (not as Apple or Microsoft think you should do) then, by all means, use notifications to make your system work.

 Being distracted by little red flags, or by notifications on your screen will drain your concentration and prevent you from focusing your time and energy effectively.
 Turn them off.

 All of these apps will work straight out of the box.
-However three of them have considerable capabilities which may take some time to master.
+However, three of them have considerable capabilities which may take some time to master.
 Here are my recommended reading materials if you want to dig a bit deeper.

 There are four recommendations for this app.

 The Asian Efficiency Team have lots to offer in the personal productivity space.
 Don’t let the name ‘Asian Efficiency’ put you off.
 They produce information that is well written and provide very clear and actionable advice.
-If you want a short cut to optimising your OmniFocus setup this is as good a place as I know to start.
+If you want a shortcut to optimising your OmniFocus setup this is as good a place as I know to start.

 If you’d prefer to consume your advice in video form, have a look at Joe Buhlig’s website.
 He originally wrote an eBook with the same title, which I still refer to from time to time.
-I like Joe’s approach to productivity and his videos are a very accessible way into deepening your OmniFocus implementation.
+I like Joe’s approach to productivity and his videos are a very accessible way of deepening your OmniFocus implementation.

-Kouroush Dini is a psychiatrist with a keen interest in productivity systems.
+Kourosh Dini is a psychiatrist with a keen interest in productivity systems.
 This very comprehensive book covers everything you are ever likely to need to know about OmniFocus.
 He also offers a video course called Zen and the Art of Work.